13 Bible Verses About Suffering to Help You Rely on God in Hardships

 These things I have spoken to you, that in me you might have peace.
 In the world you shall have tribulation: but be of good cheer; I have overcome the world. – John 16:33

-The ropes of death entangled me, and the anguish of Sheol overcame me; I was confronted by trouble and sorrow.
+The sorrows of death compassed me, and the pains of hell got hold on me: I found trouble and sorrow. – Psalm 116:3

 2. Why does God allow suffering?

-See, I have refined you, but not as silver; I have tested you in the furnace of affliction. – Isaiah 48:10
+Behold, I have refined you, but not with silver; I have chosen you in the furnace of affliction. – Isaiah 48:10

-Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love Him. – James 1:12
+Blessed is the man that endures temptation: for when he is tried, he shall receive the crown of life, which the Lord has promised to them that love him. – James 1:12

 Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 Blessed are you, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake. – Matthew 5:10-11